angular/angular/aio/src/styles/README.md

 ## File organization

-The `.scss` files are organized in the following sub-directories:
+The `.scss` files are organized in the following subdirectories:
 - [0-base/](./0-base): General styles affecting the whole application.
 - [1-layouts/](./1-layouts): Styles for areas/components related to the layout of the application, such as `top-menu`, `footer`, marketing pages, etc.
 - [2-modules/](./2-modules): Styles for specialized components (such as buttons, code, labels, etc.) and specific pages (such as API list page, "Features" page, etc.).